Cureus

-Cureus: Journal of Medical Science is a web-based open access general medical journal that uses pre-publication peer-review and an optional post-publication peer review.
-Its founding editors-in-chief are John R. Adler (Stanford University) and Alexander Muacevic (University of Munich).
+Cureus: Journal of Medical Science is a web-based open-access general medical journal that uses pre-publication peer-review and an optional post-publication peer review.
+Its founding editors-in-chief are John R. Adler (Stanford University) and Alexander Muacevic (LMU Munich).

-According to Retraction Watch, the journal has a controversial reputation, in part due to a large number of retractions, including a paper authored by anti-vaccine conspiracy theorist Peter McCullough.
+According to Retraction Watch, the journal has a controversial reputation, in part because of many retractions, including a paper authored by the anti-vaccine conspiracy theorist Peter McCullough.

 History and publication process

 The journal was originally started as PeerEMed in 2009, obtaining its current name in December 2012.
 Under its system, after an article has undergone pre-publication peer review and is published, anyone can review it through the use of Cureus' optional SIQ score, but the reviews of experts will be given a higher score.
 As of December 2022, the journal became part of the Springer Nature group of journals.

 If certain criteria are met, Cureus does not charge publication fees.